rosebox/language-server-extension/README.md

-# Rosebox Langauge Server Extension
+# Rosebox Language Server Extension

 This extension provides the following features for files that match the pattern `*.rb.ts`: